SMU-Quantum/pauli-correlation-encoding/README.md

 Use the tools in the `qubo_to_maxcut/` directory to transform QUBO problems into Weighted Max-Cut problems.
 You can customize your input matrices and parameters for specific optimization tasks.

 ---

-### 4. Results and Analysis

-The results of QUBO transformations and optimizations are saved in `qubo_results.csv`.
-Use this file to:
-- Analyze performance metrics.
-- Compare multiple optimization approaches.
-- Visualize outcomes using additional tools.

----